 - Be seated with materials and supplies at your desk when the bell rings.

 - Follow directions the first time they are given.

 - Sit in your assigned seat daily until the bell rings.

 - Raise your hand to respond during discussions.

 Students are expected to come to class prepared with all work completed.
 Late work will not be accepted.

 If a student is absent, it is his or her responsibility to make arrangements to complete any missed assignments.
-Homework assignments will be posted on the board each day as well as on the website.
+Homework assignments will be posted on the board each day as well as on Google classroom.
 Make up work is to be handed in the following day.
 If a student misses a lab, he or she has five days to make up the material.
-If a student misses a test, he or shew will have 5 days to make up the test.
+If a student misses a test, he or she will have 5 days to make up the test.
 Arrangements will be made for any extended absences.